Jeseenacodes/Hospital_beds_Management_Project/Day 14.md

-# LEFT JOIN & RIGHT JOIN — Explained Clearly
+# LEFT JOIN & RIGHT JOIN

 * **LEFT JOIN** → Returns **all rows** from the **left table**, plus matching rows from the right table.
   If no match → right-side columns become **NULL**.